cikm2023anon/adversarial_detector_anon/README.md

 ## Full Metrics Differences Figures

 Here are all the different figures comparing our method to OC-Score and a detector based on the original representations of the dataset.
 For the experiments compared to the OC-score (Figures 1, 2, 3, 4, 5, 6, 7, and 8) the total mean and the median of each section is positive in all of them, which means that our metrics yielded better results for the new representation in most of our experiments.
-When looking at figures that compare our new method to the original representations (Figures 9, 10, 11, 12, 13, 14, 15 and 16) we can see the ROC-AUC and PR-AUC overall mean of the experiments is positive beside the experiments targeted XGBoost with $L_\infty$ norm which the overall mean is negative.
+When looking at figures that compare our new method to the original representations (Figures 9, 10, 11, 12, 13, 14, 15 and 16) we can see the ROC-AUC and PR-AUC overall mean of the experiments is positive beside the experiments targeted XGBoost with L infinity  norm which the overall mean is negative.

 ### Figure 1:

-ROC-AUC differences for XGBoost experiments between our method and OC-score for $L2$ norm:
+ROC-AUC differences for XGBoost experiments between our method and OC-score for L2 norm:

 <center><img src="xgboost_roc_diff_per_attack_2.png" alt="" width="700" height="400"></center>

 ### Figure 2:

-PRC-AUC differences for XGBoost experiments between our method and OC-score for $L2$ norm:
+PRC-AUC differences for XGBoost experiments between our method and OC-score for L2 norm:

 <center><img src="xgboost_pr_diff_per_attack_2.png" alt="" width="700" height="400"></center>